DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### What is collateral and over collateralization?
+##### What is Collateral?

-- [ ]  Collateral is returns on lent assets.
+- [ ]  Collateral is net returns on lent assets.
-- [ ]  Collateral net value of borrowed amount and Overcollateralization is an investment strategy for increasing the potential return of investment.
+- [ ]  Collateral refers to the net worth of the loan.
-- [x]  Collateral is a security locked by borrower and locking collateral at a higher value than the borrowed amount is called over-collateralization.
+- [x]  Collateral is something pledged as security for repayment of a loan, to be forfeited in the event of a default.
 - [ ]  None of these

-Hint: Collateral and over-collateralization
+Hint: NoHint

-Explanation: Collateral is a security locked by borrower for borrowing.
-Overcollateralization is a process in which collateral is locked at higher value than borrowed value in order to cover the potential losses of the collateral.
+Explanation: Collateral is something pledged as security for repayment of a loan, to be forfeited in the event of a default.

+Sub Topics: why-do-we-lending-borrowing

+---

+##### Why is there the need for over-collateralization?

+- [ ]  Over-collateralization helps to find bugs in the smart-contracts.
+- [ ]  Over-collateralization helps to increase the interest rates for lenders.
+- [x]  Over-collateralization is needed to cover potential losses in case of default.
+The extra collateral helps to cover the loan in case the loan value exceeds the value of collateral.
+- [ ]  None of these

+Hint: NoHint

+Explanation: Over-collateralization is when you put up more collateral than what is needed to cover a loan.
+This extra collateral can help to cover potential losses in case of default.
+Having over-collateralization can help to reduce the risk of default and ensures the security of assets.

 Sub Topics: why-do-we-lending-borrowing